Valentinetemi/Valentinetemi/README.md

 ---

-*Open to freelance, collaborations and full-time roles*
+*Open to freelance, collaborations and full-time roles.*